leroyle/docupdates/README.md

 ### 1. A word about join failures

 The process of joining the Helium network can seem to be fickle at times.
+This is probably the hardest piece of the LoRaWan communications stream to debug as you have limited exposure to what is happening.
 There are several factors to keep in mind
 ##### Credentials
 Helium only supports OTAA joins at this time.
 This means your edge node device application must be provisioned with the the proper LoRaWan credentials as found within the device configuration view within the Console.
 These includes
 ```